jrzen6972/Metro-API-Data-Visualization/README.md

 - Adding more interativity functions, such as showing rout destinations and outages, to name a few.

 We aim to complete these items in time by the video demo on Friday, April 15.
 As of the writing of this readme, we have no issues with reaching the deadline.

+† There is an issue with Microsoft Game Bar screen recording, where drop-down menus are made invisible in the final recording.

+‡ Colors based on the WMATA Line color.